tayvano/lazarus-bluenoroff-research/README.md

 > “Cyberwarfare is an all-purpose sword that guarantees the North Korean People’s Armed Forces ruthless striking capability, along with nuclear weapons and missiles.” – Kim Jong-un

+> "The real purpose of the DPRK’s cyber, military, policy, and political aggressiveness is ultimately to **control and subdue its own population and retain power.**"

 ## Really Good Links

-The real purpose of the DPRK’s cyber, military, policy, and political aggressiveness is ultimately to control and subdue its own population and retain power.

 - [North Korean Cyber Attacks](https://www.heritage.org/asia/report/north-korean-cyberattacks-dangerous-and-evolving-threat)